 - Free attendance at two full-day Teacher Training Days each academic year, with the chance to present at them too

 - At least three formal developmental observations by senior staff a year, plus extra if requested

 - Drop-in observations of all classes (10-20 minutes each)

 - The school is an approved IHCYLT training centre (IH Certificate in Teaching Younger Learners and Teenagers), and teachers returning may be given the chance to do a two-week intensive IHCYLT with us in September.
 The course is free if the teacher passes and completes their contract of employment, though teachers do need to cover the cost of the certificate itself.
-You are eligible for this if you do not already have it.

 - For more experienced teachers, there may also be the chance to the do the IH Certificate in Advanced Methodology (IH CAM)

 - Basic Polish lessons, one hour once a week for the first year